Jon Moxley: Blackpool Combat Club (2022–2024)

 At the Quake by the Lake special episode of Dynamite on August 10, the lineal AEW World Champion CM Punk returned and confronted Moxley, entering into a title dispute.
 A match to determine the undisputed AEW World Champion was then scheduled at All Out, however, due to heated confrontations between the two, it was announced that the match would instead take place on the August 24 episode of Dynamite, in which Moxley quickly defeated Punk to win his record-setting second AEW World Championship, becoming the undisputed AEW World Champion in the process.
 The following week on Dynamite, Moxley laid out an open challenge for anyone to face him at All Out, which was accepted by Punk.
-At All Out on September 4, Moxley was defeated by Punk, losing the undisputed championship and ending his reign at eleven days.
+At All Out on September 4, Moxley was defeated by Punk, losing the undisputed championship and ending his reign at 11 days.

 Shortly following the event, Punk was suspended by AEW after getting into a legitimate backstage altercation with Kenny Omega and The Young Bucks.
 As a result, the AEW World Championship was vacated, and Moxley was then inserted into a tournament to crown a new champion.
-At Dynamite: Grand Slam on September 21, Moxley defeated Bryan Danielson in the tournament final to win the vacant title and become the first ever three-time AEW World Champion.
+At Grand Slam on September 21, Moxley defeated Bryan Danielson in the tournament final to win the vacant title and become the first ever three-time AEW World Champion.
 On October 7, it was announced via press release that Moxley had signed a five-year exclusive contract extension with AEW that will see him take on mentorship and coaching roles, as well as continue to perform for the promotion as an in-ring wrestler.
 On the October 18 episode of Dynamite: Title Tuesday, Moxley retained the AEW World Championship against Adam Page, in a match in which the latter suffered a legitimate injury after landing off a clothesline, causing a match stoppage.
 At Full Gear on November 19, Moxley lost the championship to MJF, after he was betrayed by Regal.

-In late-November, Moxley started a feud with the returning Adam Page, during which he began showing signs of a heel turn alongside Yuta and Castagnoli.
-On the January 11, 2023 episode of Dynamite, Page defeated Moxley; however, in a rematch on the February 1 episode, Moxley defeated Page after reversing a submission hold into a pinfall.
-The two faced each other in a Texas Deatmatch at the Revolution pay-per-view, which Moxley lost by submission.

-On the March 8 2023 episode of Dynamite, after Moxley and Claudio Castagnoli defeated The Dark Order members John Silver and Alex Reynolds, they beat down Hangman Page alongside Yuta, thus officially turning all three of them heel.